oeway/oeway.github.io/content/authors/admin/_index.md

 #email: ""
 ---

-Wei OUYANG is an assistant professor in the department of applied physics at KTH Royal Institute of Technology (Stockholm, Sweden).
-He is currently leading a research group, the [AICell Lab](https://aicell.io), which is funded by the [Data-Driven Life Science fellow program](https://www.scilifelab.se/research/?filter=all#DDlsfellows).
-The group focuses on building AI systems for cell and molecular biology.
+Hey there!
+I'm Wei Ouyang, an assistant prof over at KTH Royal Institute of Technology in Stockholm, where I run the [AICell Lab](https://aicell.io).
+We're pretty lucky to have funding from the [Data-Driven Life Science fellow program](https://www.scilifelab.se/research/?filter=all#DDlsfellows), and we're all about diving into AI systems that can make a real impact in cell and molecular biology.

-Dr. Ouyang obtained his PhD in computational image analysis at Institut Pasteur, Paris where he mainly focuses on applying deep learning for super-resolution microscopy.
-During this period, he developed a deep learning method called ANNA-PALM which massively accelerates super-resolution localization microscopy by 100x.
-He spent 4 years at [Emma Lundberg](https://biox.stanford.edu/people/emma-lundberg)'s group as a postdoctoral researcher.
-To address the challenges in the dissemination of AI tools, he developed an open-source computational platform, [ImJoy](https://imjoy.io), which makes deep learning tools easier to build and more accessible to the user.
-He is actively involved in consortiums and community activities for promoting more open, scalable, accessible and reproducible scientific tools.
-Among them, he is leading the development of the [BioImage Model Zoo](https://bioimage.io) for sharing AI models in bioimage analysis.

-Dr. Ouyang is mainly interested in AI augmented microscopy imaging and data-driven whole-cell modeling.
+My journey started with a PhD in computational image analysis from Institut Pasteur in Paris.
+That's where I got hooked on deep learning and its applications in super-resolution microscopy.
+Fun fact: I came up with this cool method called ANNA-PALM that boosts the speed of super-resolution localization microscopy by, like, 100 times!

+After my PhD, I hung out for four years with [Emma Lundberg](https://biox.stanford.edu/people/emma-lundberg) and her research crew as a postdoc.
+That experience really got me thinking about how to make AI tools more accessible.
+So, I came up with [ImJoy](https://imjoy.io), an open-source platform that simplifies the whole process of building and using deep learning tools.

+I'm super passionate about making science more open and accessible, so I'm leading the [BioImage Model Zoo](https://bioimage.io) project.
+It's a hub where we share AI models specifically designed for bioimage analysis.

+Mainly, I'm into AI-augmented microscopy and data-driven models that can capture the complexities of an entire cell.
+So, yeah, that's me in a nutshell!

 <!-- {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF. -->